 As a service-oriented profession, nursing should have a foundation of ethical principles in delivering nursing care to clients throughout the lifespan.
 As a profession of nursing evolved, more and more ethical concerns were made.
-The view of code of ethics of nurses were broad enough that each country recognizing the practice of nursing has its own version, nonetheless, lifted from the International Code of Ethics for Nurses.
+The view of the code of ethics of nurses were broad enough that each country recognizing the practice of nursing has its own version, nonetheless, lifted from the International Code of Ethics for Nurses.

 A highlight on the creation of Nurses Code of Ethics was composed by a nursing instructor Lystra Gretter in 1893.
 She was the one who wrote the following words that best describes the code of ethics of nurses in the oath for nurses: